Until March 2024, I wrote full-length movie, concert/theater, and exhibition reviews that I crossposted on IG and here on my blog.

 Miyazaki Hayao’s 2008 崖の上のポニョ (Gake no Ue no Ponyo/Ponyo)

-Miyazaki Hayao’s 2008 崖の上のポニョ aka Ponyo blew me away with its incredible hand-drawn artwork, laugh-out-loud humor, loving details, themes & motifs, everything.
-Yet despite critical acclaim & box office records many reviews went, “not one of his best but…” (as if Miyazaki’s movies were in competition with each other) and more of that “there’s no real conflict” nonsense mentioned before.
+Miyazaki Hayao’s 2008 崖の上のポニョ (Gake no ue no Ponyo aka Ponyo) blew me away with its incredible hand-drawn artwork, laugh-out-loud humor, loving details, rich themes & motifs, and absolutely everything.
+Yet, despite critical acclaim & box office records many reviews went down the “not one of his best but…” path, as if Miyazaki’s movies were in competition with each other, and bandied about more of that “there’s no real conflict” nonsense notoriously leveled at となりのトトロ aka My Neighbor Totoro.
 Such a lovely movie!
-On top, リサ/Risa was instantly down on my all-time favorite movie characters list.
+On top, リサ aka Risa was instantly down on my all-time favorite movie characters list.

 MAY 01, 2024, Bambi Theater